VUEngine/Virtual-C-Language-Support/README.md

 # Virtual C Language Support

-Full language support for Virtual C, VUEngine's C dialect, providing syntax highlighting, bracket matching, folding and Intellisense.
+Full language support for Virtual C providing syntax highlighting, bracket matching, folding and IntelliSense.
+Virtual C is VUEngine's C dialect that adds classes, inheritance and polymorphism to standard C with a similar syntax to that of C++.

-Contains the basic language definitions as well as a language server.
+Contains the basic language definitions as well as a language server to provide IntelliSense.

 ![](screenshot.png?raw=true)

 ## Features

 - Bracket matching
-- Code Completion
+- Code completion
 - Folding
 - Go to definition
 - Syntax highlighting

+**Note**: this is a work in progress and the data needed for code completion and go to definition support is currently hardcoded for the latest version of VUEngine Core.
+Dynamic parsing will be added to the language server in a future version.

 ## Development